-Universities that have confirmed ACT/ SAT requirements are Boston University, University of California, Tulane University, University of Washington, Northeastern University, all Oregon public universities, Scripps College and Texas Christian University.
+Universities making ACT/ SAT requirements optional are Boston University, University of California, Tulane University, University of Washington, Northeastern University, all Oregon public universities, Scripps College and Texas Christian University, and many more.

 Boston University has announced that it will keep the ACT/ SAT test requirement optional for students applying for Fall 2021 and Spring 2022.
 The University of California said that nine of its schools will suspend the ACT/ SAT requirement for students applying for Fall 2021.

-Some schools have decided to make the test-optional for an even longer period of time like Tufts University has announced that it may make the test-optional for next three years.
-Other universities mentioned above have made the test option for Fall 2021or longer.
+Some schools have decided to make the test-optional for an even longer period of time like Tufts University has announced that it may make the test-optional for the next three years.
+Other universities mentioned above have made the test optional for Fall 2021 or longer.

 While a growing number of students demand test-optional movement as a permanent option for admission arguing that the standardized tests doesn’t truly reflect the academic ability of students, Ed Colby, spokesman for ACT, Inc. cited that ACT score is necessary to judge the academic readiness of students from different schools, districts, and states to join the college.

-Also, the majority of universities and colleges that have adopted the test-optional policies on a temporary basis to accommodate students for the 2021 Fall term during the coronavirus pandemic.
+Also, majority of universities and colleges have adopted the test-optional policies on a temporary basis to accommodate students for the 2021 Fall term during the Covid-19 pandemic.

 Stay tuned for the latest study abroad news and updates!